-Ben & Jerry’s have sponsored the Student Switch Off on an in-kind basis since 2006 and have been an amazing partner for our campaign – particularly in helping us to reach beyond those already interested in ethical and environmental issues.
-As a dairy company they have an important role to place in reducing carbon emissions so we thought it would be worth sharing some of the stuff they do around climate change.
+Ben & Jerry’s have sponsored Student Switch Off on an in-kind basis since 2006 and have been an amazing partner for our campaign – particularly in helping us to reach beyond those already interested in ethical and environmental issues.
+As a dairy company they have an important role to place in reducing carbon emissions which they recognise and are trying to address.

 Back in 2007, Ben & Jerry’s conducted a carbon audit of their entire supply chain from the production of their milk to the refrigeration and transportation of the ice cream.
 They then set in place actions to reduce their carbon emissions by 10% by installing various energy efficiency measures and offset their remaining emissions by investing in wind farms, bio-gas and solar projects – in so doing they became the world’s first climate neutral ice cream.